Updated February 13, 2023

 Hours: Sun – Thu 11:30am – 10:30pm; Fri – Sat 11:30am – 12am

-There are plenty of great Italian places for good eats in New York City, but Carmine’s stands out as a family-oriented restaurant with huge portions and reasonable prices.
+There are plenty of great Italian eateries in NYC, but Carmine’s stands out as a family-oriented restaurant with huge portions and reasonable prices.
 This is a great place for families to share a few plates together.
 But before you order, let me remind you that at Carmine’s every dish is enough for 2 – 3 people.

 Their spicy Scarpariello wings are the locals’ favorite app.
 I like the stuffed mushroom as well.
 The veal scaloppine marsala (pictured above) is another local favorite.
 The marsala wine sauce is so rich and flavorful.
 There are many pasta options.
 If you are sharing a few plates already, I recommend ordering one pasta dish for every four people in your party.
 For dessert, Titanic is the way to go!